k2703/SETS/README.md

 ![](forecast-api.png?raw=true)

 Note that the server ip address would need to be replaced accordingly.
+A more detailed overview of the project is given here https://github.com/k2703/SETS/edit/master/lstm-forecast-api

 # Use of CodeBase